“Did His Faith or Hope Ever Dim?”

 Blessed, honored Pioneer!
 (Hymns #36 Text: Ida R. Alldredge)

-To Mormons, the pioneer trek was a symbol of faith.
+To Mormons, the pioneer trek is a symbol of faith.
 “Close to the heart of Mormondom, as close as the beehive symbol of labor and cohesiveness that decorates the great seal of Utah, is the stylized memory of the trail.
 For every early Saint, crossing the plains to Zion in the Valleys of the Mountains was not merely a journey but a rite of passage, the final, devoted, enduring act that brought one into the Kingdom. …The shared experience of the trail was a bond that reinforced the bonds of the faith; and to successive generations who did not personally experience it, it has continued to have sanctity as legend and myth.
 (Stegner 1)

 At the dedicatory prayer for the plaque in Martin’s Cove, speaking of the pioneers, President Hinckley prayed: